 If your bus has both a 12 Volt chassis battery bank and a 12 Volt house battery bank and uses one 12 Volt alternator to recharge both, you can easily install one of these Battery Isolation Managers between the chassis battery bank and the house battery bank so the greater load required to recharge the LiFePO4 house battery bank will only flow to that bank for 15 minutes and be off for 20 minutes to keep from overloading the alternator.
 There will be no change in how the alternator recharges your existing chassis battery bank.

-If you have two alternators now, one recharging the chassis bank and one recharging the house bank, you should be able to use your existing set up as is so long as the alternator recharging the house bank is 12VDC and is designed for continuous use.
+If you have two alternators now, one recharging the chassis bank and one recharging the house bank, you should be able to use your existing setup as is so long as the alternator recharging the house bank is 12VDC and is designed for continuous use.
 The charge profile output by your Voltage regulator may not be optimum for the lithium batteries but likely is close enough that it won’t significantly harm them.
 Some Voltage regulators can be reset to a Voltage profile more in line with what would be optimum for the lithium batteries so check with the manufacturer to see if this is possible or if they offer a lithium charge profile replacement.

 They normally are wired between two battery banks where they act both as an isolator, preventing the output bank from discharging the input bank, and they also take power from the input battery bank (eg; a lead-acid chassis battery) where the alternator is attached and change the current flowing through the B-to-B device to a charge profile required for the output battery bank (eg: a LiFePO4 house battery).
-It may be possible to wire one of these between the house batter alternator and the LiFePO4 battery bank, but check with the manufacturer to make sure it would do this in your specific setup.
+It may be possible to wire one of these between the house battery alternator and the LiFePO4 battery bank but check with the manufacturer to make sure it would do this in your specific setup.

 One issue that you will likely read about has to do with the behavior of the battery management system (BMS) built into all LiFePO4 batteries suitable for use in our buses.
 That BMS serves several important purposes.

 It protects the battery from a variety of conditions that might otherwise damage the battery by shutting it down if the condition is encountered.
-For example, it will shut off the battery in an over load condition like trying to draw too many amps out too quickly.
-It protects the battery from over draw conditions like trying to draw too much of the capacity of the battery before recharging.
+For example, it will shut off the battery in an overload condition like trying to draw too many amps out too quickly.
+It protects the battery from over-draw conditions like trying to draw too much of the capacity of the battery before recharging.
 It prevents the battery from taking additional charge current once it is fully recharged.
 It protects the battery from trying to recharge when the cells are too cold.
 And, it rebalances all the cells in the battery so all contribute equally to the load thereby increasing the life of the battery.

 The issue is what happens when the battery becomes fully charged and the BMS shuts down further charging.
-Does this sudden shut down of the charge current coming from the alternator cause a voltage spike that might damage the alternator or some other upstream component?
+Does this sudden shutdown of the charge current coming from the alternator cause a voltage spike that might damage the alternator or some other upstream component?
 If you have a large house battery bank made up of several LiFePO4 batteries drawing something near the capacity of the alternator, the concern is that a very large voltage spike could theoretically occur.

 I spoke with the engineers from one of the leading LiFePO4 “drop-in replacement” battery manufacturers about this issue.
 They said they had been testing for this condition using battery banks and alternators of various sizes, and while acknowledging that it is theoretically possible, they had yet to actually experience such a voltage spike.